lewis-od/website/_posts/2020-11-7-vault-as-a-ca.markdown

 title:  "Setting up Vault as a Certificate Authority"
 date:   2020-11-07
 category: mutual-tls
-tags: hashicorp vault certificate authority tls
+tags: hashicorp vault certificate-authority tls pki
 ---

 Following on from my last post about TLS, in this post we'll look at setting up